 - The day after we bring in the new year, is frequently spent on the couch recuperating from a late night spent with friends and family.

-- It is also celebrated by having friends and family over for brunch or dinner to celebrate the new year.
+- Celebrate by having friends and family over for brunch or dinner to celebrate the new year.

 - The song traditionally sung on New Year’s, “Auld Lang Syne,” means “times gone by”.